libremente/libremente.github.io/_posts/2018-01-06-new-year-code-resolution.md

   who don't know what a VM is (don't even think about `vagrant` or `docker`) and I believe that seeing code written in `/var/www/` in 2018 is an avoidable pain.
-So my resolution here is to stress the use of some sort of ''container'' which make it possible to ship faster and collaborate painlessly being able to reproduce the same environment.
+So my resolution here is to stress the use of some sort of ''container'' which makes it possible to ship faster and collaborate painlessly being able to reproduce the same environment.
 * **Learn** TDD and Dynamic Programming.
 This is something I started to study many